 - Offline navigation apps

-Downloading important information before leaving your accommodation can also reduce your dependence on internet access throughout the day.
+Similarly, downloading key information before leaving your place can minimize your reliance on having internet access all day.

 Use Technology to Simplify Your Journey